zscott/MultiBitExchange/README.md

 Content-type: application/json
 ```

-The format of the JSON document fore creating securities:
+The format of the JSON document for creating securities:
 ```
 {
   "tickerSymbol": "TICKER",